Hatfield railway station: Services

+Additional services, including several Thameslink operated services to and from Sevenoaks via Catford call at the station during the peak hours.

 Redevelopment

 Hatfield Station was redeveloped in 2013—15 to include a new bus interchange and taxi rank, multi-storey car park, refurbished ticket office, three new retail units and step-free access to all platforms.

 Work on the project, which was to cost £9 million, began in 2013 and was completed by the end of 2015.

 The new multi-storey car park opened on 17 November 2014.

 Accidents

 Three fatal rail crashes have occurred near Hatfield: